Keep It Simple for Better Client Conversion

 3. Simple Sayings

 One of my favorite quotes is, “Brevity is the Soul of Wit.”
 Quotes like these are easy to remember, they are short, sweet, and communicate a poignant message (something my football coach clearly understood).
-Here are a couple of short, simple frameworks that we use in our Stonewood marketing toolkits that are easy for your clients to remember that call to mind key points:
+Here are a couple of short, simple frameworks that we use in our Stonewood Financial marketing toolkits that are easy for your clients to remember that call to mind key points:

 Benefits of IUL Toolkit - Website Graphics - 05.23 (1)-2